readyready15728/misc/awakemud-notes.md

 English](CRYPTO-1): Also there are 2 fences there if you find stuff. one is rather obscured from being found. you literally have to search the trashiest place there to find rikki.
-* Boz Renfield at The Reaper may have work for me.
+* Boz Renfield at The Reaper offers work.
 * 'look 2.credstick'.
 * Figg's Gym trains QUI and STR.
 * Re: my comments about neophyte runs: Iserna |]newbie[| That and the J'valdi